Gold: Short term and longer term trading opportunities with targets [Video]

 Targets: 1960/65 & perhaps as far as 1975/80.

-Silver recovered from Friday to Wednesday & then wiped out most of the gains in a big drop on Thursday before recovering most of the losses on Friday.
-My best guess is that this is a bear flag pattern but this means we have a sell signal on a break below 2250 this week - which is in contrast to the bullish idea I have in Gold above.
+Silver appears to be trading in a bear flag pattern but this means we have a sell signal on a break below 2250 this week - which is in contrast to the bullish idea I have in Gold above.

-Maybe a break above last week's high at 2330 will be a buy signal for this week targeting 2360/65.
+However a break above last week's high at 2330 did not trigger further gains yesterday as we hold the 100 day moving average at 2345.
+Above here today however can target 2360/65.

-WTI Crude August I thought had completed a breakout of the 1 month triangle pattern on Thursday with a break above the upper trend line at 7100/7150.
-But prices collapsed before a recovery & by Friday I had given up on the pattern &n thought I had misread the signal.

-Only on Friday did the pattern play out, which was frustrating, with a low for the day in the 7150/7100 area before we shot higher to the 100 day moving average at 7380.
+WTI Crude August pushing higher as expected as we beat the 100 day moving average at 7380.
 Assuming I am now right about the pattern, we have a potential target of 7700/7750.

 The contents of our reports are intended to be understood by professional users who are fully aware of the inherent risks in Forex, Futures, Options, Stocks and Bonds trading.
 INFORMATION PROVIDED WITHIN THIS MATERIAL SHOULD NOT BE CONSTRUED AS ADVICE AND IS PROVIDED FOR INFORMATION AND EDUCATION PURPOSES ONLY.